Unkown2012/DexSerializer2/README.md

 ```
 If Callback or Clipboard is set, it does that instead of writing to a file.

-## What executor devs should do to get the most out of this and accuracy
+## What executor devs should do to support this fully and ensure accurate saves
 - For gethiddenproperty, support BinaryString and SharedString (return the raw binary value that is shared)
 - have lz4 compress function
 - have a clipboard function that sets to `application/x-roblox-studio` (for reference, copy something in studio and use clipboard viewer to see how its saved)